decentralized-identity/credential-manifest/spec/spec.md

 ## Resource Location

 Credential Manifests ****SHOULD**** be retrievable at known, semantic locations that are generalized across all entities, protocols, and transports.
-This specification does not stipulate how Credential Manifests must be located, hosted, or retrieved, but does advise that Issuers ****SHOULD**** make their Credential Manifests available via an instance of the forthcoming semantic personal datastore standard being developed by DIF, W3C, and other groups (e.g. Identity Hubs).
+This specification does not stipulate how Credential Manifests must be located, hosted, or retrieved, but does advise that Issuers ****SHOULD**** make their Credential Manifests available via an instance of the forthcoming semantic personal data-store standard being developed by DIF, W3C, and other groups (e.g. Identity Hubs).

 ## Credential Application